Skip to main content

 Lesson 5

-Bystanders Standby UP
+Bystanders Standby Up

 Students begin by focusing on the role of the bystander to impact critical change in bullying situations.
 They view and anaylse an anti-cyber bullying PSA that targets bystanders, and highlights the tension between in-person and online bullying.
 Through prepared improvisations based on key relationships from the Childnet International Video, they expand their character comprehension, and return to their monologues from Lesson 4 for revision.
 Students practise sharing their monologues through speech and movement, in a choral improvisation structure.